Rishita1302/Blinkit-Sales-Analysis-Project/README.md

-# 🚕 Uber Data Analysis Dashboard
+# 🛒 Blinkit Data Analysis Dashboard

-An end-to-end data analytics project to uncover insights from Uber’s booking data.
-The project uses Excel for data cleaning, Power BI for dashboard creation, and SQL for solving specific business questions.
+An end-to-end data analytics project to uncover insights from Blinkit’s sales performance, customer satisfaction, and inventory distribution.
+The project uses Power BI for dashboard creation, Power Query for data transformation, and DAX for building interactive KPIs and business insights.

-This repository showcases how raw data can be transformed into a **dynamic dashboard** to help stakeholders understand booking trends, customer behavior, operational bottlenecks, and revenue drivers.
+This repository demonstrates how raw retail and grocery sales data can be transformed into a dynamic business intelligence dashboard that helps stakeholders monitor sales trends, customer preferences, outlet performance, and inventory optimization.

 ---